-While the Percolator and French Press look much similar but there are some obvious differences between these coffee makers.
+While the Percolator and French Press look much similar there are some obvious differences between these coffee makers.

 French Press Coffee Maker